huggingface/datasets/datasets/snli/README.md

 ### Annotation process

 56,941 of the total sentence pairs were further annotated in a validation task.
-Four annotators each labeled a premise-hypothesis pair for entailment, contradiction, or neither, resulting in 5 total judgements including the original hypothesis author judgement.
+Four annotators each labeled a premise-hypothesis pair as entailment, contradiction, or neither, resulting in 5 total judgements including the original hypothesis author judgement.
 See Section 2.2 for more details (Bowman et al., 2015).

 The authors report 3/5 annotator agreement on 98% of the validation set and unanimous annotator agreement on 58.3% of the validation set.
 If a label was chosen by three annotators, that label was made the gold label.
 Following from this, 2% of the data did not have a consensus label and was labeled '-' by the authors.